YPetremann/updated-graphics/README.md

 For advanced users, this mods contains tools they can use, you need to unpack the package in the mods folder :
 * __update.lua__ : update the mod with new graphics
 * __install.lua__ :  backup original graphics and install modified graphics provided by texture pack.
+* __uninstall.lua__ : uninstall modified graphics and restore original graphics in factorio.
 * __backup_original.lua__ : backup original graphics.
 * __backup_modified.lua__ : backup modified graphics.
 * __restore_original.lua__ : backup modified graphics and restore original graphics.
 * __restore_modified.lua__ : backup original graphics and restore modified graphics.
-* __install.lua__ : install core graphics into factorio and make a backup of original graphics.
-* __uninstall.lua__ : uninstall core graphics and restore original graphics in factorio.

 In case you have installed core graphics, before updating factorio, you need to execute __restore_original.lua__ then after the update, execute __restore_modified.lua__ to get the modified graphics.